 1 9 5 5 (UK)

+The show was based on the US programme of the same name, which was hosted by Art Linkletter.
 The contestants were ordinary folk taken unawares by practical jokes.
 In one case a woman was given a hammer and told to smash china wrapped in a cloth.
 She then found it was from her own home.

 In one of the first programmes, a pleasant couple were persuaded to go on stage in front of the cameras, lured there by the promise of lavish gifts including pressure cookers, refrigerators, washing machines and kitchen equipment.